 How to test your microphone on Xbox One and Xbox Series X/S

 Need to check your headset’s mic is in tip-top shape before entering the online battlefield?
-Find out how to perform an easy test on Xbox One.
+Find out how to perform an easy test on Xbox One and Series X/S!

-A good, reliable headset is a vital component of online gaming.
-It is, after all, a social experience – one that relies on free-flowing, two-way communication between you and your teammates.
+A quality headset is a vital component of online gaming.
+After all, gaming is a social experience – one that relies on free-flowing, two-way communication between you and your teammates, at least in theory.

-Going by that logic, it’s probably a good idea to test your headset’s microphone out before you settle down for a mammoth multiplayer sesh.
-Otherwise, you could find yourself screaming into the void during a crucial Fortnite battle or COD campaign.
+As such, it’s probably a good idea to test your microphone before settling down for a mammoth multiplayer sesh.
+Otherwise, you could find yourself screaming into the void during a crucial Fortnite battle or Warzone fight.

 How to test your mic on Xbox One

 It’s pretty simple to check that your headset’s microphone is working via your Xbox One – just follow the steps below…